Blookhaven/electron-updater-example/README.md

    or

         npm run publish

+   * First few attempts after cloning this repo - the process got as far as 'signing' then threw an error saying the command failed / was rejected.
+Changing the version of electron-builder in package.json to ^20.41.0 fixed this.

    If you want to publish for more platforms, edit the `publish` script in `package.json`.
 For instance, to build for Windows and macOS: